iboB/ibob.github.com/_drafts/next.md

 > I have a Samsung smartphone.
 It uses the Samsung-specific app Dex to connect to an external display.
 It uses the app Samsung Keyboard and the One UI user interface and launcher.
 While most of the work I did for this setup is applicable to other Android devices, some of it certainly isn't.
 The topics that are only applicable to Samsung devices are: Display, Keyboard, and, for the most part Fonts.

+I wrote this post as a story.
+If you're not interested in my artistic writing (shame on you), skip [to the end](#TLDR) where I list problems and solutions without the "filler".

 ## Hardware Harmony

 I've read that Android phones generally have no issues with external keyboards and mice, so I just used ones that I have.
 They are wired, but wireless ones (Bluetooth included) shoud also work.
 My keyboard also has a bunch of multimedia buttons (audio volume, video playback, zoom, etc) and they also worked just fine.
 There's settings for how to treat additional mouse buttons and I was satisfied with the defaults.
 In this regard things were pretty much flawless.